meilisearch/documentation/guides/main_concepts/documents.md

 ## Primary key

 A primary key is an <clientGlossary word="attribute" /> which contains a unique value.
-It uniquely identifes each document of a given index in order to store them.
+It uniquely identifies each of the documents of a given index in order to store them.

 Each index recognizes **only one** primary key attribute.
 Once a [primary key has been set for an index](/guides/main_concepts/documents.md#setting-the-primary-key), it **cannot be changed anymore**.